hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

-﻿# How To: IKEv2 VPN for Windows 7 and newer
+﻿# How-To: IKEv2 VPN for Windows 7 and newer

 *Read this in other languages: [English](ikev2-howto.md), [简体中文](ikev2-howto-zh.md).*

 ---

-**IMPORTANT:** This guide is for **advanced users** ONLY.
+**IMPORTANT:** This guide is for **Advanced Users** ONLY.
 Other users please use <a href="clients.md" target="_blank">IPsec/L2TP</a> or <a href="clients-xauth.md" target="_blank">IPsec/XAuth</a>.

 ---

-Windows 7 and newer releases (including Windows Phone 8.1 and newer) support the IKEv2 and MOBIKE standards through Microsoft's Agile VPN functionality.
+Windows 7 and newer releases support the IKEv2 standard through Microsoft's Agile VPN functionality.
 Internet Key Exchange (IKE or IKEv2) is the protocol used to set up a Security Association (SA) in the IPsec protocol suite.
-Compared to IKE version 1, IKEv2 has <a href="https://en.wikipedia.org/wiki/Internet_Key_Exchange#Improvements_with_IKEv2" target="_blank">many improvements</a> such as Standard Mobility support through MOBIKE, and improved reliability.
+Compared to IKE version 1, IKEv2 has <a href="https://en.wikipedia.org/wiki/Internet_Key_Exchange#Improvements_with_IKEv2" target="_blank">multiple improvements</a> such as Standard Mobility support through MOBIKE, and improved reliability.

 Libreswan can authenticate IKEv2 clients on the basis of X.509 Machine Certificates using RSA signatures.
 This method does not require an IPsec PSK, username or password.
+It can be used with:

+- Windows 7, 8.x and 10
+- Windows Phone 8.1 and above
+- strongSwan Android VPN client
+- <a href="https://github.com/gaomd/docker-ikev2-vpn-server">iOS (iPhone/iPad) and OS X (macOS)</a> <-- See link

-Besides Windows, it can also be used with <a href="https://wiki.strongswan.org/projects/strongswan/wiki/AndroidVpnClient" target="_blank">strongSwan Android VPN client</a>.
-The following examples show how to configure IKEv2.
+The following example shows how to configure IKEv2 with Libreswan.

 First, make sure you have successfully <a href="https://github.com/hwdsl2/setup-ipsec-vpn" target="_blank">set up your VPN server</a>.
 Commands below must be run as `root`.